fleetdm/fleet/docs/cli/README.md

 Inspiration for the `fleetctl` command-line experience as well as the file format has been principally derived from the [Kubernetes](https://kubernetes.io/) container orchestration tool.
 This is for a few reasons:

 - Format Familiarity: At Kolide, we love Kubernetes and we think it is the future of production infrastructure management.
 We believe that many of the people that use this interface to manage Fleet will also be Kubernetes operators.
 By using a familiar command-line interface and file format, the cognitive overhead can be reduced since the operator is already familiar with how these tools work and behave.
 - Established Best Practices: Kubernetes deployments can easily become very complex.
 Because of this, Kubernetes operators have an established set of best practices that they often follow when writing and maintaining config files.
 Some of these best practices and tips are documented on the [official Kubernetes website](https://kubernetes.io/docs/concepts/configuration/overview/#general-config-tips) and some are documented by [the community](https://www.mirantis.com/blog/introduction-to-yaml-creating-a-kubernetes-deployment/).
-Since the file format and workflow is so similar, we can make re-use these best practices when managing Fleet configurations as well.
+Since the file format and workflow is so similar, we can re-use these best practices when managing Fleet configurations.

 ## `fleetctl` - The CLI